VIDA-NYU/auctus/README.md

 Copy env.default to .env and update the variables there.
 You might want to update the password for a production deployment.

+Make sure your node is set up for running Elasticsearch.
+You will probably have to [raise the mmap limit](https://www.elastic.co/guide/en/elasticsearch/reference/7.6/vm-max-map-count.html).

 The `API_URL` is the URL at which the apiserver containers will be visible to clients.
 In a production deployment, this is probably a public-facing HTTPS URL.
 It can be the same URL that the "coordinator" component will be served at if using a reverse proxy (see [nginx.conf](nginx.conf)).

 Build the containers